 Fortunately, most hedgehogs are healthy.
-However if you find a hedgehog with skin sores or prickle loss and scaly areas, it probably has hedgehog mange.
+However, if you find a hedgehog with skin sores or prickle loss and scaly areas, it probably has a hedgehog mange.
 This is a hedgehog-only type disease that does not spread to humans or other species.
 It can be treated by your vet who will give the hedgehog an injection of ivermectin, which usually cures the problem.

 Hedgehogs don't get fleas.
 Fleas are species-specific and there are no hedgehog fleas in NZ.

 In summer and autumn, hedgehogs that have skin injuries are very susceptible to the horrible disease flystrike, because they are not able to get away from blowflies as easily as other animals.
 The flies lay their eggs in skin sores and the eggs hatch into maggots.
 It's a disgusting disease, but it cannot spread from hedgehogs to other animals.

 The risk of contracting a disease from your reptile or amphibian (such as a gecko or iguana) is generally small, as long as you practice good hygiene.

 To minimize the risk of contracting a disease always buy domestically bred and raised animals and only if they appear completely healthy and have not been unduly stressed by unaccustomed handling and transportation.
 Children under 10 and the elderly and people who are immuno-compromised for any reason need to take extra precautions, as they are more at risk.

 A few pet reptiles carry potentially dangerous bacteria such as Salmonella and Campylobacter in their intestine, and they can excrete them in their faeces even when the animals seem perfectly healthy.
 It's hard to diagnose this carrier condition so it's best to treat every reptile as if it is excreting dangerous bacteria.